-Since its inception, Archer has represented management in its practice of labor and employment law.
-The lawyers who comprise the firm’s Labor and Employment Law Department are involved in every aspect of the labor and employment law practice.
-The most basic representation involves day-to-day advice and counsel to personnel and human resource departments with respect to the numerous labor and employment matters which arise from daily operations.
+The firm’s general labor and employment experience encompasses virtually every aspect of labor and employment law.
+The most basic representation involves day-to-day advice and counsel to personnel and human resource departments, with respect to the numerous labor and employment matters which arise from daily operations.
 In many cases, the firm is involved in assisting clients in proactively minimizing discrimination or wrongful termination charges, in addition to offering advice as to decisions affecting personnel policies and collective bargaining agreements.

-Our attorneys have assisted employers in the negotiation of collective bargaining agreements, whether as lead negotiator or in an advisory capacity.
-Our employment lawyers have obtained injunctions and have instituted suits for damages and other relief for struck employers and have counseled employers faced with boycotts, slowdowns, union organization and other forms of union activity.
-We have counseled employers in a number of highly complex and specialized areas such as ERISA, and have been involved in the litigation of ERISA cases involving not only pension plans but other benefit plans as well.
+Our attorneys assist employers in the negotiation of collective bargaining agreements, whether as lead negotiator or in an advisory capacity.
+Our employment lawyers have obtained injunctions and have instituted suits for damages and other relief for struck employers and have counseled employers faced with boycotts, slowdowns, union organization, and other forms of union activity.
+Please see below for our separate section regarding our collective bargaining services.

 The Department has defended numerous federal and state wage and hour audits and lawsuits and OSHA citations.
 Department members have appeared before the Office of Federal Contract Compliance Programs and have drafted and defended affirmative action programs on both the federal and state level.